parides55/capitals-quiz/README.md

 ### Features Left to Implement

    - In the future it will be nice to add a sound effect whenever a button is click.
-This will add more feedback to he users
+This will add more feedback to he users.
+   - Also, to extent the game and include pictured questions.
+   - And to actually receive the users mesages from the contact form, as it is now, it only displays a thank you page as a feedback.

 ## Testing